cssnr/stack-deploy-action/README.md

 ## Features

+View all the [Features](https://docker-deploy.cssnr.com/docs/inputs) on the website.

+- Deploy to Docker Swarm or Compose.
-- Deploy to a remote host using SSH or Password authentication.
+- Deploy over SSH using keyfile or password.
-- Deploy using a remote context from the current working directory.
+- Deploy from the current working directory.
-- Deploy from a compose file to either a Docker Swarm or Compose host.
-- Displays output in logs, captures it in the Summary, and checks the status.
-- Allows logging into a private registry and deploying with registry auth.
+- Deploy from a private registry with credentials.
+- Job Summary with deployment output, including errors.
+- Supports multiple compose file and stack deployments.
-- Allows specifying all arguments for both Swarm and Compose deployments.
+- Allows setting custom arguments for the deployment command.

 Don't see your feature here?
-Request it below in the [Support](#Support) section.
+Please help by submitting a [Feature Request](https://github.com/cssnr/stack-deploy-action/discussions/categories/feature-requests).

 # Support